biodiversity

 By Anders Lorenzen

-During my annual summer visit to my birth country Denmark, I’m often in awe of Denmark’s various sustainability initiatives.
-But in recent years one development has occurred that, to say the least, I’m less impressed with.
+During my annual summer visits to my birth country, Denmark, I’m often in awe of Denmark’s various sustainability initiatives.
+But in recent years, one development has occurred that, to say the least, I’m less impressed with.

 Lawns in the age of the climate and biodiversity crisis